A Marathon with Micro Four Thirds

 OM-5 .
 Olympus 14-42mm f3.5-5.6 EZ @ 14mm . f/5 .
 1/400” .
 ISO 200

-I had run a marathon before, and I wasn’t sure I’d do it again.
-It’s a big time commitment, and I have young kids.
-My family appreciates when I’m around to help with breakfast and morning routines, and I enjoy the morning shift as family cook.
-But as I watched a growing list of friends and acquaintances signing up for the 50th Marine Corps marathon, I knew it could be good.
-I wasn’t getting out much for runs.
-I had no objective, and I’d given up hope of significant speed improvements.
-I needed a goal to help nudge me out of stasis.
-Also I had this long unrealized dream of being out consistently with a camera for sunrises.
-Maybe there was a chance I could combine those desires—to get out for runs before the sunrise with camera ready to catch whatever spectacular light could be found.
+I had run a marathon before and I wasn’t sure I’d do it again.
+It’s a big time commitment and I have a young family.
+They appreciate when I’m around for breakfast and the morning routine.
+I enjoy the morning shift as family cook.
+But as I watched a growing list of friends and acquaintances signing up for the 50th Marine Corps marathon, I knew it could be good for me.
+I hadn’t been very consistent in my running lately.
+I had no objective.
+I’d given up hope of significant speed improvement, which used to motivate me to train consistently.
+I needed a goal to nudge me out of stasis.
+I also had a long unrealized dream of being a regular sunrise runner and photographer.
+Maybe there was a chance I could combine those desires—to get out for runs before the sunrise with a camera ready to catch whatever spectacular light could be found.

-Galen Rowell was my inspiration, and the ideal that I aspire to emulate.
+Galen Rowell was an inspiration.
 He was a pioneer of running with cameras.
-He lived in Bishop, California at the base of the Sierras, and often traveled to even more majestic and far-flung mountains.
+He lived in Bishop, California at the base of the Sierras and often traveled to even more majestic and far-flung mountains.
 He kept a steady habit of trail runs around dawn and dusk, and always had a camera with him.
 He even designed his own system for carrying cameras while running that was sold by Photoflex decades ago.
 It was a chest pouch with optionally attachable lens pouches on the side.
 These carrying systems are long out of production.
 Most have worn out from loving use.
-You can find traces of them on eBay — especially the attachable lens pouches.
+You can find traces of them on eBay, but finding a working system is rare.

-I sometimes dreamed of moving to a town like Bishop and attempting to emulate Galen, but it wasn’t in the cards.
+I sometimes dreamed of moving to a mountain town like Bishop and attempting to emulate Galen, but it wasn’t in the cards.
 Plentiful jobs, a healthy church, and a solid community have kept me in D.C.
-It’s a beautiful city, and it’s about time I embraced it photographically.
-A second marathon was a great opportunity to do that with some consistency.
+It’s a beautiful city.
+I needed to embrace it photographically.
+Instead of leaving the camera in a box until a rare trip to the mountains, I should embrace the city scapes where I live.
+Training for another marathon would be a great opportunity to do that with some consistency.

-For my previous marathon I was much more interested in the physical training than photography.
-I did carry a phone on long runs, and would sometimes stop for pictures.
-I recall a few turning out worse than I’d hoped.
+For my previous marathon I was more interested in the physical training than photography.
+I did carry a phone on long runs and would sometimes stop for pictures.
+They usually turned out worse than I’d hoped.
 My old iPhone 12 mini wasn’t doing it justice.
-I sometimes carried a real camera with me, but it slowed me down and distracted from training, and I didn’t get spectacular results when I brought it.
+A few times I tried to carried a real camera with me, but it slowed me down and distracted from training.
+I didn’t get spectacular results when I brought it.
 Previously I was using a Canon EF-M mount camera — an APS-C only mount which was Canon’s first foray into the mirrorless market.
-Once it saw mirrorless was the future, Canon abandoned the EF in favor of the full frame compatible RF mount system, and the lens options are limited to what they released during the few years it was supported.
-There are some great primes, but the available zooms for EF-M are lackluster.
+After the mirrorless market had proven itself, Canon abandoned the EF-M mount in favor of the full frame compatible RF mount.
+The lens options are limited to what they released during the few years it was supported.
+There are some good primes for EF-M, but the available zooms are lackluster.
 My m6 mark ii was a great little camera, but it lacked any sort of stabilization.
 That meant a tripod was necessary for good low light shots, which meant even more weight and distraction from the primary goal of running.

-But this year I was freshly into a new camera system — micro-four thirds, specifically Olympus aka OM System.
+But this year I was newly and enthusiastically into a new camera system — the micro-four thirds lens mount and Olympus/OM System bodies and lenses.
 The sensor is a little smaller than APS-C, but the selection of lenses is amazing and the bodies are robust and have excellent stabilization.
 It’s a near perfect fit for someone who wants to do both serious photography and marathon training at the same time.
-I think Galen would have loved it.
-A few months of training runs would be an excellent opportunity to put this new camera gear to good use.
+I think Galen Rowell would have loved it.
+A few months of early morning training runs would be an excellent opportunity to put this new camera gear to good use.

 Running and photography are wonderfully symbiotic hobbies.
-Traveling through the world on foot gives you plenty of opportunities for noticing interesting things.
+Traveling through the world on foot gives you plenty of opportunities for noticing things.
 Having a regular running schedule also encourages consistency in photography.
-Looking out for photographs keeps your mind engaged.
+If you want to improve at running, you must be consistent.
+Bringing a camera along means you’re likely to improve at both disciplines.
+Looking out for photographs keeps your mind engaged while running.
 The fleeting nature of light gives you a reason to get out when the light is good.
 Being out consistently means you’re more often there and prepared when a decisive moment arrives.
 And setbacks in one area can be offset in another.
 If the sunset wasn’t great, at least you got some exercise.
-If you aren’t developing the speed you’d hoped for, at least you’re collecting photographs and developing your skills.
+If you aren’t developing the running speed you’d hoped for, at least you’re collecting photographs and hopefully improving with photography.

 I explored the city, venturing off my normally beaten paths to find new compositions.
 I saw some spectacular sunrises.
-I got my work featured in the local paper’s weather section.
+I got a few photos featured in the local paper’s weather section.
 And I think my photography skills have improved.

 When running with a camera, you have to decide how to carry it.
 Galen had his chest pouch system, but those aren’t easily obtainable.
 Even a comparatively light setup like the OM-5 with the 12-45mm f/4 won’t fit in a pocket.
 Nor would you want it to bounce around in a loose pocket while running.
-At first I carried the camera in the back pocket of a hydration vest.
-It fit fine, and was comfortable enough to run with.
+At first I carried the camera in the backpack a hydration vest.
+It fit fine, and was comfortable enough for running.
 But it took a good deal of fussing around to pull it out.
 Accessing the camera required removing the running vest.
-It felt like too much time, and I often chose not to pursue an interesting shot because it didn’t seem worth all that fuss.
+It felt like too much time, and I often chose not to pursue a possibly interesting shot because it didn’t seem worth all that fuss.

-Eventually I found a fanny/waist pack is a better method.
+Eventually I found a waist pack is a better method.
 It’s much faster and less conspicuous to access the camera.
 You can start pulling the camera out while running.
-But most waist packs will bounce too much with a camera.
-You need one with some kind of compression straps to keep it from bouncing out of sync with your own running bounce.
+But most waist packs will bounce too much with a camera inside.
+You need some kind of compression straps to keep it from bouncing out of sync with your own running bounce.
 The Black Diamond Pursuit 6 waist pack works great.
 There’s plenty of room for a camera and other things.
-It can comfortably fit an OM-1 size body with the 12-100mm f/4 lens, though the weight of that combination is noticeable.
-It has two compression straps on both sides that keep the camera tight stable while running, but which loosen quickly to access the camera.
+It can comfortably fit even an OM-1 size body with the 12-100mm f/4 lens, though the weight of that combination is noticeable and a little unpleasant for long durations.
+It has two compression straps on both sides that keep the camera tight and stable while running, but which loosen quickly to access the camera.
 I can do a quick photo stop in about a minute, though once the camera is out I’ll usually spend an extra minute or two trying a few minor composition tweaks and a few different settings (e.g. one with a slow shutter speed, maybe one with large aperture for diffraction stars, etc.)

 Shortly into my training I found a good deal on a refurbished OM-3.
 I planned to replace my OM-5 and serve as my main all-around camera.
 The OM-3 is not quite as small or light as the OM-5, but it has some nice features: most notably much better human detection autofocus.
 This was the main reason for the upgrade, and it’s an important feature for family life & adventure photography.
 But it’s not so important for city-scapes at dawn.
 The OM-3 does processes hand-held high res shots faster, and offers more stops of ND.
 I don’t find hand-held high res very compelling.
 It usually looks soft, and the motion blur often looks unnatural.
 But the extra stops of ND are compelling.
 I love long exposures, light trails, and motion blur.
 But the OM-5 has a nicer grip, which combined with being lighter makes it feel much easier to hold onto with tired sweaty hands.